Case examiners review the evidence collected during an investigation to decide next steps.

 Role of case examiners

-Case examiners review the evidence collected during an investigation to decide whether – if there was a hearing on this case - there is a realistic prospect that the social worker’s fitness to practise could be found to be impaired.
+Case examiners review the evidence collected during an investigation to decide whether there is a realistic prospect that the concerns could be proved, and if so, whether your fitness to practise could be found to be impaired.

 Impairment means that there would be serious concerns about the suitability of the social worker’s character or their ability to practise safely and effectively.